-‘It’s almost like you’re living in two realities’
+‘Living in two realities’: Indian diaspora reckons with crisis abroad

 Ejaz Warsi, a 72-year-old scientist in Houston, lost a member of his brother’s family in New Delhi earlier this week despite their best efforts.

 The 60-year-old relative needed oxygen but family members were only able to get a small cylinder that quickly ran out.
 Late last week, they had driven for hours around the city trying to get him admitted at a hospital, but no beds were available.
-His wife remains critically ill, but with medicines largely unavailable, Warsi said the family is concerned that she may not get the care she needs either.
+His sister remains critically ill, but with medicines largely unavailable, Warsi said the family is concerned that she may not get the care she needs either.

 “There is no doctor to see them, no hospital where they can go,” said Warsi, who came to the U.S. in 1973.
 “There is very little we can do.
 Money these days doesn’t buy you much.
 Things are not available.”

-Note: A previous version of this story incorrectly stated that the wife of Ejaz Warsi’s relative remained critically ill.
-Warsi’s relative’s sister remains critically ill.
-The article has been corrected.